Atheist Alliance International: History

-In 2020, the Attorney General of California revoked AAI's Charity status.
+In 2021, the Secretary of State of California suspended AAI.

 In 2022, AAI's participatory status at the Council of Europe was revoked.

 Organization structure

 AAI's Board consists of between 4 and 13 Directors elected for two-year staggered terms.
 Affiliates or individual members can propose candidates for the Board, and the annual general meeting votes on them and elects directors.

-As of the May 2022 Annual General Meeting, the current leadership includes:
+As of April 2024, the current leadership includes: